Karin Magnussen: Auschwitz-Birkenau

-From a colleague, she received the information that more twins and family members with Heterochromic irises would be found in the Sinti family in Mechau from northern Germany.
-Members of the family were taken in spring 1943 to the KWI-A, where they were photographed.
-In March 1943, the Sinti family in the Auschwitz concentration camp was deported, where Mengele had worked since late May 1943 as camp physician.
+From a colleague, she received the information that more twins and family members with Heterochromic irises would be found in the Sinti people in Mechau from northern Germany.
+Members of this community were taken in spring 1943 to the KWI-A, where they were photographed.
+In March 1943, the Sinti were deported to Auschwitz concentration camp, where Mengele would be camp physician from late May 1943.
 This circumstance allowed Mengele to carry out the experiments (that Magnussen had done on rabbits) on people.

 Josef Mengele in 1956.
 Photo taken by a police photographer in Buenos Aires for Mengele's Argentine identification document.

-According to a statement by Magnussen, Mengele dealt, among other things, with the eyes of these Sinti family using hormonal substances.
+According to a statement by Magnussen, Mengele dealt, among other things, with the eyes of the Sinti using hormonal substances.
 Often, these painful interventions resulted in suppuration of the eyes and blindness of the victims.
 These experiments aimed at the investigation and eradication of the abnormality in people with Heterochromic Irises.
 In the event of death of the prisoners, Mengele pledged to Magnussen to give her the eyes of the victims for further research and evaluation.
 In the second half of 1944, Magnussen received the eyes of the experiment victims from Auschwitz-Birkenau in several deliveries.
 No fewer than 40 pairs of eyes should have been received by Magnussen from Auschwitz-Birkenau.
 The Hungarian prisoner pathologist Miklós Nyiszli noted after the autopsy of Sinti twins that they had been killed, not due to illness, but because of a chloroform injection to the heart.
 Nyiszli had to prepare their eyes and send them to the KWI-A.

 After the war

 At least until spring 1945, Magnussen was working in Berlin.

 After the end of the Second World War, she moved to Bremen again and continued her research.
 Her completed research was published in 1949, being entitled On the relationship between histological distribution of pigment, Iris color and pigmentation of the eyeball of the human eye.
 She was later denazified in Bremen.

 In 1950, Magnussen taught at a girls' high school in Bremen.
 She worked as study counselor and official, including the teaching of biology.
 She was considered a popular teacher who led an interesting biology lesson.
 Her pupils could examine, for example, living and dead rabbits from their breeding.
 Until 1964, essays in scientific journals were published by her.
 She retired in August 1970.
 Even in old age, she justified the Nazi racial ideology.
 She noted in 1980, in a conversation with the geneticist Benno Müller-Hill, that the Nuremberg Laws were not fair enough.
-She also denied until the last minute that Mengele would have killed children for their scientific studies.
+She also denied until her last breath that Mengele would have killed children for their scientific studies.
 She was entangled by her cooperation with Mengele and the supply of "human material", and mired deep in concentration camp crimes, but she claimed to know nothing about them.

 She began a lifelong relationship with her partner Dorothea Michaelsen in 1945.
 In 1990, Magnussen moved into a nursing home.
 She died in February 1997 in Bremen.